Unboxed-Software/solana-course/content/env-variables.md

 Deploy success
 ```

 Awesome!
-Now copy that `Program Id` and let's update our program in 2 places: `Anchor.toml` and `lib.rs`
+Now stop your `solana-test-validator` and copy that `Program Id`.
+Let's update our program in 2 places: `Anchor.toml` and `lib.rs`

 `Anchor.toml`
 ```